nasa/openmct/API.md

 #### Stopping an active clock

 The `stopClock` method can be used to stop an active clock, and to clear it.
-It will stop the clock from ticking, and the effect of setting the active clock to `undefined`.
+It will stop the clock from ticking, and set the active clock to `undefined`.

 ``` javascript
 openmct.time.stopClock();